PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 type STRK20_TRANSFER_ACTION = {
   type: 'transfer'
   token: string
-  amount: string | 'OPEN'  // Amount in smallest unit, or "OPEN" to transfer the full opened note balance
+  amount: string | 'OPEN'  // Amount in smallest unit; or "OPEN" to create a new empty open note (amount 0) filled later by a paired invoke action in the same transaction (see ${openNoteIds[N]})
   recipient: string  // Starknet address of the registered recipient inside the privacy pool }